METEORITE OR METEORWRONG?

 The surface at the top of the photo is where the molten lava was exposed

 to air.
 The exposed portion cooled quickly, leaving a glassy, shiny

 surface.
 The surface somewhat resembles a meteorite fusion

 crust.
-Meteorite fusion crusts are usually smoother than this, however.
+Meteorite fusion crusts are usually smoother than this,

-on image for enlargement.
+fusion crusts.
+Click on image for enlargement.

 basalt.
 As on the photo above, the crust on top

 is where the molten lava was exposed to air.
 Basalts come in a variety of

 ||A highly vesicular basalt from Hawaii.
 Highly vesicular volcanic rock is

 also known as pumice.